Jemimah-Odame-Mensah/Using-Linux-commands/README.md

 # File permissions in Linux

-As part of my cybersecurity training, I worked on updating file and directory permissions in Linux.
+As part of my Google cybersecurity training, I worked on updating file and directory permissions in Linux.
 The scenario was designed to simulate a real-world organizational environment, allowing me to practice securing sensitive files by enforcing proper authorization levels and aligning with security policies.

 ## Project Description